xingcdev/legendary-bird/README.md

 ## Usage

-Launch the game typing on the terminal:
+Launch the game by typing on the terminal:

 ```shell
 python3 main.py